 The challenges of using a multi-omics approach in the study of complex diseases

 The interaction between genetics and the environment can shape the cellular epigenetic landscape and eventually result in the development of complex diseases.
-This dynamism of the epigenome entails cell and context specific features which reinforce the importance of studying purified cell types instead of mixed populations.
+This dynamism of the epigenome involves cell and context specific features which reinforce the importance of studying purified cell types instead of mixed populations.
 As previously mentioned, the epigenomic landscape has a pivotal role in understanding disease state and also contextualizing the role of putative genetic risk variants in the study of complex diseases.
 In this context, the implementation of multi-omics approaches in the study of complex diseases has enabled to better understand the relationship between the regulatory landscape, gene expression and protein translation in cell populations of interest.

-As previously highlighted in Chapter ??, the methodological advances in the epigenetics field have allowed to map the regulatory landscape from clinical samples.
-This approach has facilitated the characterisation of the closest regulatory landscape to disease conditions using cell populations directly isolated from patients, instead of cultured cell lines or primary cells with additional stimulus, and the integration with the transcriptional profiles from paired samples.
 Incorporation of scRNA-seq and mass cytometry in addition to bulk RNA-seq and flow cytometry have led to a more detailed understanding of the immune system, accounting for the variability at the single-cell level in gene expression and protein translation (Jaitin et al. 2014; Villani et al. 2017; Bengsch et al. 2018).
 In complex diseases such as RA, scRNA-seq has revealed heterogeneity in the synovial fibroblast population and identified a potentially pathogenic cluster highly proliferative and active in pro-inflammatory cytokine secretion (Mizoguchi et al. 2018).
 Similarly, mass cytometry analysis performed

 in RA identified an expanded CD4+ T cell population promoting B cell response (Rao et al. 2017).